johnligt/ContentTypeUsageAddOn/README.md

 # Optimizely 12 Contenttype Usage Addon

 An addon for Optimizely 12, to list the pages and blocks using a selected contenttype.
+The items in the list link directly to the pages and blocks.

 ![contenttypelist](https://github.com/user-attachments/assets/64087b86-a7ac-45c4-b9a3-665aebbbaebe)